Apollo 12: Return

-LM Intrepid lifted off from the Moon at mission time 143:03:47.78, or 14:25:47 UT on November 20, 1969; after several maneuvers, CSM and LM docked three and a half hours later.
+LM Intrepid lifted off from the Moon at mission time 143:03:47.78, or 14:25:47 UTC on November 20, 1969; after several maneuvers, CSM and LM docked three and a half hours later.
 At 147:59:31.6, the LM ascent stage was jettisoned, and shortly thereafter the CSM maneuvered away.
-Under control from Earth, the LM's remaining propellent was depleted in a burn that caused it to impact the Moon 39 nmi from the Apollo 12 landing point.
+Under control from Earth, the LM's remaining propellant was depleted in a burn that caused it to impact the Moon 39 nmi from the Apollo 12 landing point.
 The seismometer the astronauts had left on the lunar surface registered the resulting vibrations for more than an hour.

 The crew stayed another day in lunar orbit taking photographs of the surface, including of candidate sites for future Apollo landings.
 A second plane change maneuver was made at 159:04:45.47, lasting 19.25 seconds.

 The trans-Earth injection burn, to send the CSM Yankee Clipper towards home, was conducted at 172:27:16.81 and lasted 130.32 seconds.
 Two short midcourse correction burns were made en route.
 A final television broadcast was made, the astronauts answering questions submitted by the media.
-There was ample time for rest on the way back to Earth, One event was the photography of a solar eclipse that occurred when the Earth came between the spacecraft and the Sun; Bean described it as the most spectacular sight of the mission.
+There was ample time for rest on the way back to Earth.
+One event was the photography of a solar eclipse that occurred when the Earth came between the spacecraft and the Sun; Bean described it as the most spectacular sight of the mission.

 Splashdown

-Yankee Clipper returned to Earth on November 24, 1969, at 20:58 UT (3:58pm Eastern Time, 10:58am HST), in the Pacific Ocean.
+Yankee Clipper returned to Earth on November 24, 1969, splashing down in the South Pacific Ocean southeast of Samoa at 244:36:25 (20:58:24 UTC, 10:58:24 am HST, local time at the landing site).
 The landing was hard, resulting in a camera becoming dislodged and striking Bean in the forehead.
 After recovery by USS Hornet, they entered the Mobile Quarantine Facility (MQF), while lunar samples and Surveyor parts were sent ahead by air to the Lunar Receiving Laboratory (LRL) in Houston.
 Once the Hornet docked in Hawaii, the MQF was offloaded and flown to Ellington Air Force Base near Houston on November 29, from where it was taken to the LRL, where the astronauts remained until released from quarantine on December 10.